Global Asset Management Summit:

 9:45 am Break

-2:00 pm – Australian Asset Management and Insurance with ALN Insurance Asset Leadership Board
+2:00 pm – Australian Asset Management Legal and Insurance Approaches – Wendy McPate with ALN Insurance Asset Leadership Board Members Jennifer Posten and Paul Chaben, both from GA Group

 2:30 pm – Coffee Break

-3:15 pm – Association Panel with Government Finance Officers Association, Linux Foundation, Asset Management Council, Institute of Asset Management, National Urban League, and others
+3:15 pm – Association Panel with Government Finance Officers Association, Linux Foundation, Asset Management Council, Institute of Asset Management, and others

 5:00 pm – Program Concludes